DanielBustillos/mpy-workbench/README.md

 The Python path used by the extension can be adjusted in the extension settings if a specific interpreter needs to be selected.

-## Troubleshooting

-- If file operations fail, confirm the correct serial port is selected and that no other tool is holding the port open.
-- If an upload fails because a path is a directory, the extension will skip directories and only upload files.

 ## Next steps

 - ✅ Broaden board compatibility (currently tested only with ESP32-S3 and ESP32-C3)
 - 🔌 Add firmware flashing support for boards
-- 🎨 Improve REPL styling for better readability and usability
+- 🪟 Perform full Windows testing: validate mpremote compatibility with COM ports and ensure consistent behavior of file operations and REPL across Windows environments

 ## Contributing

 Issues and pull requests are welcome.
-See the repository for development and packaging notes.

 ## License